DEMOCRACY AT RISK

 Reckless industrial contamination and climate change threaten to wipe out vast portions of the country's agriculture and displace millions more Vietnamese.

-Consummate market capitalists, under strict Communist Party control, the government plans a decades-long push to grow through exports, investment and entrepreneurship, no matter the ecological or the human cost.
-Unlike 1975, when Party dogma crackled nonstop through loudspeakers in every village, town, and city, the demagoguery is greatly throttled back now.
-Vietnam today is Communist Practical.
-There is one basic rule: don’t criticize the government, and that includes its poisoning of the nation’s natural resources The effect on civic society is chilling, of course, a constant reminder about who’s in control.
+Reckless development and industrial dumping turned this resource-rich region into one of the globe’s most environmentally vulnerable, contaminating vast portions of Vietnam’s agriculture and threatening to displace many millions more.
+While alarmed scientists, students, and scholars detail the impact of climate change on the treasured Mekong Delta, there is no end in sight.
+Consummate market capitalists under strict Communist Party control, the government pushes growth through exports, investment, and entrepreneurship, regardless of the ecological or human cost.
+Unlike 1975, when party dogma crackled nonstop through loudspeakers in every village, town, and city, the demagoguery is greatly throttled back now.
+Vietnam today is Communist Practical with one basic rule: don’t criticize the government, and that includes reporting on its poisoning of the nation’s natural resources.
+The chilling effect on civic society is a constant reminder about who’s in control, even the direction of their next generation.
+The Party has rushed teenagers to twenty-something year olds into faceless factory towns.
+Spurning education and cultivation of talent, the one-party authoritarian government sees this age group as fuel on its road of expedient industrialization.

 It will take serious studies to determine the impact of intensive manufacturing on mental health, as well as the impact of racing urbanization on the psyche.